-For more details about the types of paper and specialty media your printer supports, refer to the Card Stock & Label Guide available on our Lexmark Web site at www.lexmark.com.
+For more details about the types of paper and specialty media your printer supports, refer to your dealer.

 We recommend that you try a limited sample of any paper or specialty media you are considering using with the printer before purchasing large quantities.